In the Aftermath: Production

 In the Aftermath was shot on a low budget, and used live-action segments in order to pair it with footage from Angel's Egg, which the studio acquired in a distribution bundle, and ended up paying very little for the rights to.
 Neither director Colpaert nor producer Tom Dugan understood the original film, calling it "incomprehensible," and opted to shoot live-action segments in order for it to make more sense to audiences.

-The crew and actors working on the live-action segments had no idea how their footage would be cut with, and were given very little direction.
+The cast and crew working on the live-action segments had no idea how their footage would be cut, and were given very little direction.
+In addition to dubbing over the angel in the animated segments, Katie Leigh dubbed over the dialog of Rainbow Dolan, who portrayed the angel in the live-action segments.
+Edward Holm and Bryan Ellenburg were both production assistants and on-screen extras.

-The live-action portions of the film were shot in Fontana, California.
+The live-action portions of the film were shot at the abandoned Kaiser Steel mill in Fontana, California.
+The footage from Angel's Egg is used to portray the angel's home world, with some portions edited over the live action footage to represent the angel's true form.
+The angel's live-action costume and all the weapons were designed to mimic similar ones in the cartoon.
+The song Frank plays on the piano is called "Carnavalito Tango" by Horatio Moscovici.

 Release

-Despite the film being made to play off of the success of VHS and video rentals, the film was only ever released on video in the United Kingdom in 1988.
+The film was initially released in North America on VHS by New World Video on February 24, 1988.
+A VHS release in the United Kingdom followed in December, 1988.
 In the Aftermath also had a limited theatrical run in Australia in 1988.
+Code Red released the film on region 1 DVD on December 5, 2017.

 In 2019, In the Aftermath was released on Blu-ray with a new 2K scan by Arrow Video.